 Regulation provides the legal framework to ensure safe, quality laboratory operations and to protect the people from sub-standard and unethical laboratory practices.
 A national regulatory framework establishes requirements for registration and licensing of laboratory facilities and the laboratory workforce.
 The purpose of the regulation is to ensure that the right practitioners deliver laboratory services and their environment meets acceptable standards and that the delivery of the services is ethical.

-Laboratory services in Uganda are regulated under the Allied Health Professionals Act, of 1996.
-The Act mandates the Allied Health Professionals Council to register all laboratory professionals before they can practice.
-The council is also mandated under the same Act to register and license all laboratories, public, private as well as private not for profit.
-Pathologists who are medical doctors now practicing laboratory services are registered and licensed under the Medical Practitioner and Dental surgeon Act.
-The rest of the caders (Lab Assistants, Lab Technicians, Scientists and MLT’S) are registered under the Allied Registration Act
+Laboratory services in Uganda are regulated under the Allied Health Professionals Act of 1996.
+The Act mandates the Allied Health Professionals Council (AHPC) to register and license all laboratory professionals before they can practice.
+The council is also empowered under the same Act to register and license all laboratories, public, private as well as private not for profit facilities.

 However, pathologists registered under the Uganda Medical and Dental Practitioners Council (UMDPC) operate laboratories which are not registered by AHPC.
 There are also private clinics registered by UMDPC that house laboratories not registered by AHPC.
 This relaxed mechanism of registration and licensing of laboratories, encourages quack laboratory practices.